jonscheiding/phone-ringer/Readme.md

 ### BUILD

-The code looks like [this](phone-ringer.ino).
+The basic code looks like [this](phone-ringer-basic.ino).
 We're using [PWM](PWM.md) to approximate the positive half of a sine waveform on one of our h-bridge outputs, and then on the other one.
 This is a little different than normal (i.e. mains) AC power, in that we don't have a "neutral" line that remains at ground potential and a "hot" that oscillates above and below.
 Instead, our two lines take turns being the "hot".

 The circuit looks like this: